MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 |**Azure Information Protection analytics**     | Make sure that you have Azure Information Protection analytics enabled. <br /><br />In the Azure portal, go to **Azure Information Protection > Manage > Configure analytics (Preview)**. <br /><br />For more information, see [Central reporting for Azure Information Protection (public preview)](reports-aip.md).|
 | | |

+> [!IMPORTANT]
+> Azure Information Protection analytics will be deprecated on September 30, 2022, together with the scanner's network discovery capabilities.
+>
+> Starting March 1, 2022, new customers are no longer onboarded to Azure Information Protection analytics.
+Therefore, starting March 1, 2022, network discovery is available only for existing customers with Azure Information Protection analytics already configured.
+>
+> For more information, see our [TechCommunity blog post](placeholder).

 **To create a network scan job**

 1. Log in to the Azure portal, and go to **Azure Information Protection**.
 Under the **Scanner** menu on the left, select **Network scan jobs (Preview)** ![network scan jobs icon](media/i-network-scan-jobs.png "network scan jobs icon").